I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_sm_addtarget_in.md

 A worldwide name (WWN) that specifies the SAS domain worldwide name of the local port.

-`HbaPortWWN`
+`AllTargets`

-The worldwide name (WWN) of the local port whose events the WMI client will receive.
+The scope of the target events to report.
+If this member is zero, the WMI client will receive events that are associated with the port that is indicated by DiscoveredPortWWN.
+If this member is nonzero, the WMI client will receive events that are associated with all currently discovered targets as well as targets that are discovered in the future.

 ## Requirements